Good Afternoon Everyone,

 I hope that everything is going well…

-I just wanted to drop a line and communicate what is going on for our District Tournament.
-This is one of those e-mails that you want to read thoroughly and that you want to keep on file.
+I just wanted to drop a line or two and communicate what is going on for our District Tournament.
+This is one of those communications that you want to read thoroughly and that you want to keep on file.
 It contains all the critical information for the Hole-in-the-Wall, NSDA district, National Qualifying Tournament that will be held in

 Other e-mails will follow with important information but this is the one that has all the due dates and websites on it…